 Lawrie Reilly was known as Last-minute Lawrie because of his habit of scoring vital goals late in the game.
 A one-club man, he spent his entire senior career with Edinburgh’s Hibernian.
-Although at Hibs he usually played as a centre forward, he was often used as an outside left in the Scottish team, for which he was selected 38 times.
+Although at Hibs he usually played as a centre forward, he was often used as an outside left in the Scottish team, for which he was selected thirty-eight times.
 He was hugely popular with Scottish fans, mainly because of his six goals in seven matches against England.
 In 1957 he courageously appeared in a game against England with stitches in his foot after an accident the night before.
-Reilly was the Scottish League’s top goalscorer for three successive seasons and helped Hibs win the Scottish Championship twice.
-He is now one of only two surviving members of Hibs’ forward line of the 1950s, or the ‘Famous Five’.
+Reilly was the Scottish League’s top goal scorer for three successive seasons and helped Hibs win the Scottish Championship twice.
+He was one of Hibs’ forward line of the 1950s, known as the ‘Famous Five’.